 #6: Dubravkin Put

-A series of eight city squares in the shape of a horseshoe combine to create one of the best parks in Zagreb, Croatia’s city center.
+Just south of the historic city center, a series of eight city squares in the shape of a horseshoe combine to create one of the best parks in Zagreb, Croatia.
 Each one unique, some feature fountains and statues – but they are all surrounded by excellent architecture, once the mansions of Croatia’s wealthy.

 We want to know: Have you been to any parks in Zagreb, Croatia?
-Which is your favorite?
-Any others you would add to the list?
+Do you have a favorite?
+Any other Zagreb parks we should add to the list?
 Let us know in the comments!

 Like what you’re reading?
 Join the journey!